Skip to main content

 In addition, where a firm does award severance pay, it must be able to demonstrate the reasons for the settlement, the appropriateness of the amount of the payment and the criteria used to determine that amount.
 When determining the amount of a severance payment, the firm should consider performance achieved over time and assess (where relevant) the severity of any firm or individual failure.

 Termination payments are variable pay.
-However, there is currently no need to take certain termination payments into account for the purposes of the bonus cap and the pay-out process rules (i.e. the application of deferral pay-out in instruments and performance adjustment).
+However, there is currently no need to take certain termination payments into account for the purposes of the pay-out process rules (i.e. the application of deferral, payment in non-cash instruments and performance adjustment).
 These include:

-• termination payments where the firm has demonstrated the reasons and the appropriateness of the amount of the severance payment where either
+• Termination payments where the firm has demonstrated the reasons and the appropriateness of the amount, where either:

-• the firm and the staff member agree on a settlement in the case of a potential or actual employment law dispute to avoid litigation; or
+• the firm and staff member agree on a settlement in the case of an employment law dispute to avoid litigation; or

 • in broad terms, the staff member is being made redundant.